This post will focus on the frequently overlooked fact that monitoring (like every other system), requires a good understanding of users and goals.

 Simply asking this question will bring new ideas to the team which could result in a story like this:

 By integrating monitoring, operations and support tasks into our development environment we gain the following:

-- Inclusion of exception paths that were not handled at all
+- The inclusion of exception paths that were not handled at all

 - Further enforcement of the “Design for Failure”